mrdandelion6/Learn-to-Code/topics/operating-systems/notes.md

 - this reduces the number of pages, and thus the number of PTEs
 - however, this increases internal fragmentation
 - suppose a process needs 1 byte, but the page size is 4KB, then we have 4KB - 1 byte of internal fragmentation

+**solution**: use **multilevel page tables**

+- multilevel page tables (aka hierachical page tables) are a way to reduce the size of the page table
+- instead of having a single large page table, the address space is divided into multiple levels of page tables

+### multilevel page tables
+- the address space is divided into multiple levels of page tables
+- the top level page table is stored in memory, this is the **page directory**
+- the page directory contains pointers to the next level of page tables
+- the next level of page tables contains pointers to the actual frames in memory
+- this is like a l